mariya-06M/Cybersecurity-internship-project/README.md

 1.Integrate OpenAI's GPT-4 or Claude for realistic prompt handling 2.Add logging for injection attempts
 3.Visualize attack vectors and responses
-4.Implement mitigation techniques (e.g., prompt validation filters)       make it look more professional on github
+4.Implement mitigation techniques (e.g., prompt validation filters)       make it look more professional on github.